Samjin97/kodecamp-git/README.md

 # this a class about git
-# Git is important for Developer
+# Git is important for Developers